penguinus/pdf_image_singlefile/README.md

 Implementation
 ==============
 Simple quick implementation in standalone PHP file.
 In real project using some MVC framework is recommended.
+Uses FPDF and FPDI for PDF manipulations,
+GD is used for image manipulations.
+Possible image formats are GIF, JPEG, PNG.
+Expected image size is 150px x 110px, image will be resized to that size automatically.
+Temporary files are saved to the same directory with index.php.
+Changing it to some safe path is a point for todo.

 Installation
 ============